Code-Institute-Submissions/ms1-travelsweden/README.md

 ### Business Objectives

 1. To increase the number of direct enquiries through the website
-2. To provide up-to-date information on the tours, key information and any offers in one place
+2. To provide up-to-date information on the tours and key information in one place
 3. To create an overall positive image for our users by using strong branding

 ### User stories